dell/omnia/docs/source/InstallationGuides/addinganewnode.rst

     [login]
     10.5.0.104

-In the above example, nodes 10.5.0.105 and 10.5.0.106 have been added to the cluster as a compute nodes.
+In the above example, nodes 10.5.0.105 and 10.5.0.106 have been added to the cluster as compute nodes.

 .. note::
     * Do not change the manager node in the existing inventory.
 Simply add the new node information in the compute group.